ShovonSikder/ssmail/README.md

 ## Getting Started

 To use the ssmail app you need to first install the app in your device.
-Download & the app from [here](https://github.com/ShovonSikder/ssmail/raw/main/outputs/build/apk/ssmail.apk).
+Download & the app (.apk) from [here](https://github.com/ShovonSikder/ssmail/raw/main/outputs/build/apk/ssmail.apk).
 After completing the download and installation process follow the below steps to run the application.